gotd/tl/README.md

 }
 ```

-You can use like that:
+You can use it like that:
 ```console
 $ curl -s "https://raw.githubusercontent.com/tdlib/td/master/td/generate/scheme/td_api.tl" \
     | go run github.com/ernado/tl/cmd/tl-print \